jeremyosborne/dnpk/README.md

 ### Global configuration settings and options

 * `DEBUG=dnpk/*`: optionally set to show all logging messages specific to this application.
-* `NODE_PATH=src`: MUST an assumed be applied to the environment of all executables (app, tests, etc.) using this application or modules within this application to allow a "local module" style of importing vs. the horrendously brittle `../../../` relative path reference to other modules.
+* `NODE_PATH=src`: MUST be applied to the environment of all executables (app, tests, etc.) using this application or modules within this application to allow a "local module" style of importing vs. the horrendously brittle `../../../` relative path reference to other modules.
-    * `NODE_PATH=src:src/testing-grounds`: MUST and assumed to be supplied when running the developer focused `testing-grounds` test app.
+    * `NODE_PATH=src:src/testing-grounds`: MUST be supplied when running the developer focused `testing-grounds` test app.

 ## TODO